Managing Remote Teams and Being a Remote Company:

 As a virtual company, we are in contact with coworkers and clients via virtual video calls.
 In-office we use Slack to communicate in real-time, along with regular Zoom and/or phone calls.
 Our company provides each staff member with the equipment needed to access video conferencing.
 Employee virtual workspaces must be suitable for projecting a professional image on video calls to help foster effective personal interactions.

 What have we learned?

 Our previous assumptions about how we worked and what was optimal for productivity, prior to COVID, have changed.
-We have found that remote work allows us to be more efficient and, by removing commuting time, provides more time for our staff to enjoy daily life, and for some it allows them to spend the time they would have spent commuting to/from work with their families or enjoying additional downtime.
+We have found that remote work allows us to be more efficient and, by removing commuting time, provides more time for our staff to enjoy daily life, and for some it allows them to spend more time with their families, or simply enjoying additional downtime.

 What are the downsides of going remote?